Child Protection Policy

 Symplexis ensures that all staff working with children, both paid and voluntary, have been appropriately vetted and screened.

 The ability of staff to protect children in their care is critical.
-All staff will be expected to undertake training in child protection at a level appropriate to their position.
+All staff are expected to read the Child Protection Policy that will be provided to them, to commit to the Policy by signing a commitment form (see Annex 1), and to undertake training in child protection at a level appropriate to their position.
 Symplexis will ensure that such knowledge is kept up-to-date and relevant.
-As part of its child protection training, Symplexis will:
+As part of its child protection training and information provision, Symplexis will:

 • provide comprehensive written documents on Symplexis ‘s Child Protection Policy to all new staff/partners;